-As an Offies assessor reviewing performance for Off West End awards, she spends much of her time visiting London theatres, from tiny rooms above pubs, to cellars or purpose-built theatres.
+As an Offies assessor reviewing performance for Off West End awards, pre-Covid she spent much of her time visiting London theatres, from tiny rooms above pubs, to cellars or purpose-built theatres.
 Caroline wanted to offer this same access to live performance to those who aren’t lucky enough to be able to visit the theatre on a regular basis.
-That is why she decided to set up Scenesaver: so that everyone has the chance to enjoy these wonderful performances but at a time and place to suit them.
+She set up Scenesaver so that everyone has the chance to enjoy these wonderful performances but at a time and place to suit them.
 And to ensure that, when a show finishes, the performance lives on.

 She also wants to showcase the phenomenally talented creatives, designers and actors who play such a crucial part in keeping theatres going, many of whom are waiting for that big break.
 Scenesaver will also help promote the smaller theatres that are run on a budget, yet still manage to provide such a range of performances, and bring pleasure to so many audiences.

 “When I first had the idea for Scenesaver it was 2019, long before anyone had ever heard of the Covid 19 pandemic.

 I talked to creatives in the theatre and performance world, asking them if they filmed their work.
 And some of them were, I’ll be honest, quite impatient with me.

 “You just don’t get it” they would say “theatre has to be live”.

 But in fact I did get it, they were the ones missing the point.

 Live performance is special, it has an urgency, an excitement and a unique quality that can never be re-created.
 No two performances can ever be exactly the same.
 James Bond is James Bond whenever you see him-he is burned into a piece of celluloid and will never change.
 But theatre is always different.